oleggolev/JIT-Liquidity-Strategy/README.md

 ## Config

 The JIT service consumes a `config.yaml` file which specified its runtime parameters.
 The service first establishes a connection to the Ethereum mainnet or Goerli testnet in order to monitor the pending Ethereum transactions pool.
-This can be done via middleware like Infura, Flashbots, or by running a local Geth client.
-Alternatively one could use local Ganache node where the user has a completely isolated Ethereum network for testing.
-To be able to do the latter, install the Ganache CLI with `node` (>= v14.0.0)`npm` (>= 6.0.0) on your Linux / MacOS machine.
+We watch for swap transactions and forward them to our local Ganache node where we perform a JIT attack without monetary limitations.
+To be able to launch a local Ganache node, install the Ganache CLI with `node` (>= v14.0.0)`npm` (>= 6.0.0) on your Linux / MacOS machine.

 To update `node` to stable version (v16.15.0):
 ```bash